Community Foundation Of North Central Washington

 Overview

 The Community Foundation of North Central Washington (CFNCW) serves as a philanthropic hub for Chelan, Douglas, and Okanogan counties in Washington State.
-Operating with the tagline "Good Grows Here," CFNCW manages multiple legacy funds and grant programs that distribute hundreds of thousands of dollars annually to local nonprofits.
-In 2025 alone, the foundation awarded over $514,200 through its Legacy Fund Grants, with additional distributions through specialized programs.
-The foundation focuses on building philanthropy, raising awareness, and growing endowments while supporting charitable causes across five key areas: arts and culture, education and youth programs, environment and animal protection, health and human services, and public/social benefit.
+Operating with the tagline "Good Grows Here," CFNCW manages multiple legacy funds and grant programmes that distribute approximately $6.6 million annually to local nonprofits.
+The foundation focuses on building philanthropy, raising awareness, and growing endowments whilst supporting charitable causes across five key areas: arts and culture, education and youth programmes, environment and animal protection, health and human services, and public/social benefit.
+Since its establishment in 1986, the foundation has awarded more than $63 million in grants and scholarships.

 Funding Priorities